mabyre/MauiAppToolkit/README.md

 <img style="margin: 10px" src="Images/2023-06-01_18h26_41.png" alt="MAUI App ToolKit SpeechToText Interface" />

 Doing this you will see all the implications.

+## Play with Permission

+A need today is to know if you can be spyied, so look at the status of the camera and the microphone and if they are active try to deactivate them.

+For now it's a little disappointing because it's not so much MAUI

 Have fun!